What is a Service?

 To add a Resource, Edit the Service, then click Edit on the Resources panel.

-Example when there is an empty configuration.
+Example of an empty configuration.

 Next, select any number of Resources.